Open-Data-Product-Initiative/odpv-v1.0/source/index.html.md

 ODPV defines the shared vocabulary layer for the OpenDataProducts.org standards family.
 The first version focuses on four concept groups:

-* ODPV Core
-* ODPV Value
-* ODPV Governance
-* ODPV Relationships

-These groups create a common language for describing, connecting, validating, and reasoning over data product portfolios.

-**ODPV Core**: ODPV Core defines foundational terms used across the standards family.These terms describe the basic objects and roles needed to manage data products, catalogs, and graphs.
+**ODPV Core**: [ODPV Core](#odpv-core) defines foundational terms used across the standards family.These terms describe the basic objects and roles needed to manage data products, catalogs, and graphs.

-**ODPV Value**: ODPV Value defines terms that connect data products to business demand, objectives, outcomes, and prioritization.
+**ODPV Value**: [ODPV Value](#odpv-value) defines terms that connect data products to business demand, objectives, outcomes, and prioritization.
 These terms help connect data products to measurable value and portfolio-level decision-making.

-**ODPV Governance**: ODPV Governance defines terms for quality, access, legal, operational, and compliance context.These terms help describe how data products are governed, accessed, controlled, and trusted.
+**ODPV Governance**: [ODPV Governance](#odpv-governance) defines terms for quality, access, legal, operational, and compliance context.These terms help describe how data products are governed, accessed, controlled, and trusted.

-**ODPV Relationships**: ODPV Relationships defines reusable relationship terms for graph implementation and portfolio analysis.
+**ODPV Relationships**: [ODPV Relationships](#odpv-relationships) defines reusable relationship terms for graph implementation and portfolio analysis.
 These relationship terms help connect data products, use cases, objectives, KPIs, signals, providers, consumers, policies, and catalogs in a consistent way.

+These groups create a common language for describing, connecting, validating, and reasoning over data product portfolios.

 | Section | Purpose | Term count |
 |---|---|---:|